Solution

 Details about the problem

-The United States is experiencing a critical energy shortage which will affect our ability to provide the energy needed for new manufacturing initiatives and especially the very important development of AI server systems.
-As a result, the major AI server suppliers are developing their own dedicated energy plants.
+The United States is experiencing a critical energy shortage which will affect our ability to provide the energy needed for new manufacturing initiatives and especially the very important development of AI data centers.
+As a result, the major AI data center suppliers are developing their own dedicated energy plants.
 These plants will use a variety of primary energy sources including fossil fuels such as oil, gas and coal in addition to nuclear power.
 To bring these energy plants on-line will take substantial time and significant cost.

 A vast untapped energy source is available for immediate utilization to generate electric power and to alleviate the anticipated energy shortfall.
 This untapped, unlimited source of energy is the Gulf Stream.